 When you contact our team to assist you with a moth infestation, the first thing that we’re going to do is determine what is attracting these moths in the first place.
 As we mentioned earlier, there are countless species of moths and each one is attracted to something different or requires something different to find a habitat that they can survive in.
 For that reason, we do our best to thoroughly inspect the infested area and determine what it is that is attracting these pests in the first place.

 Once we’ve figured out what’s attracting them, we will work to configure a long-term solution.
 This will include educating you on what the issue that is attracting the pest is so that you know, in the future, how to best avoid it.
 We will then work as a team to determine the best way to go about removing the pests responsibly so that you’re able to enjoy a pest free home for the foreseeable future.
 From there it is all about monitoring and maintaining the setting so that pests aren’t able to return.

 Schedule Your Services Today

-If you’re struggling with a moth infestation and you’re ready to find a long-term solution, then it’s time that you contact the team at Earthwise Pest Management.
+If you’re struggling with a moth infestation and you’re ready to find a long-term solution for general moth control or Indian meal moth control in Sacramento, then it’s time that you contact the team at Earthwise Pest Management.
 We provide a wide variety of pest control services throughout California.
-Whether you have a question regarding the method that we use, need a consult on an infestation around your house, or you are ready to schedule your services — reach out to our team today.
+Whether you have a question regarding the method that we use, need a consult on an infestation around your house, or you are ready to schedule your services — reach out to our team today and inquire about our moth control services in Sacramento and the surrounding areas.
 We are eager to help you in any way that we can.

 Areas We Serve